anuja-rahul/ping-pong-x86/README.md

-# Ping Pong NASM Project 🏓
+# Ping Pong NASM x86 🏓

 This project contains assembly code for a simple program written in NASM (Netwide Assembler).
 The program is designed to run in a 16-bit real mode environment and demonstrates basic graphics programming by drawing a square on the screen.